bestiesgc/wandering-eye/README.md

 This tool uses GeoIP data from MaxMind that is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/).
 Their database is used on our project to identify where a server is located.

-Information given includes:
+## Task list

-- Whois lookup of domains and IPs
+- [x] Whois lookup of domains and IPs
-- GeoIP lookups
+- [x] GeoIP lookups

-_More to come..._
+- [ ] Check if blocklists include a domain
+- [ ] Find information on domains' A records and CNAME records
+- [ ] Find domains using an IP

 ## License